Table of Contents

 Also known as standard asset discovery, active asset discovery is a method of monitoring IT assets by examining their traffic and examining the IT environment.
 Using this method, it is possible to determine different types of devices using an IP address (such as an operating system or vulnerability).

-Active discovery can be used through ping-and-response, meaning that a device pings another device, which responds with its information.
-This process can be repeated until all devices have been discovered.
+You can use active discovery through ping-and-response, where a device pings another device, prompting it to respond with its information.
+Repeat this process until you have discovered all devices.
 Another method of active discovery is by attempting to log into devices to pull out a complete inventory of connected applications.

 Active scanning vs. passive scanning